Applications for the second round of the Warwick Taught Masters Scholarship Scheme will close on Monday 31st July 2017.

 - For applicants who studied for their undergraduate course prior to 2006 - were you in receipt of a Higher Education Grant and a tuition fee grant from the UK Government whilst studying at a UK institution?

 - Were you in receipt of Disabled Students Allowance whilst studying, or do you receive Disability Living Allowance or Personal Independence Payment?

-If you can answer yes to at least one of the questions in Part 2, and to all of the three questions in Part 1, we would like to invite you to submit an application for the Warwick Taught Masters Scholarships Scheme 2017/18.
-The deadline for applications to be received is Thursday 30th March, 16:00hrs.
+If you can answer yes to at least one of the questions in Part 2, and to all of the three questions in Part 1, we would like to invite you to submit an application for the second round of the Warwick Taught Masters Scholarships Scheme 2017/18.
+The deadline for applications to be received is Monday 31st July 2017, 16:00hrs.

 Unfortunately you will not be eligible for this scholarship scheme if you are not able to answer yes to any of the questions in part 2.